This is a tutorial series based on creating a Pygame RPG game.

 This is an advanced pygame tutorial series, and not very suitable for beginners.
 You may be able to follow what’s happening, but will ultimately face problems when it comes to creating your own game, or modifying ours.

-We have two other tutorial series, one for Pygame beginners and the other at a more intermediate pygame level.
+We have two other tutorial series where we develop games, one for Pygame beginners and for programmers at an intermediate pygame level.
 The first one features a simple car scrolling game and the second features a platformer game.

 If you’re an absolute beginner, you are recommended to go through atleast one of those tutorials before attempting this one.
 Due to the length and complexity of the code required for this game, smaller details about certain features will likely be missed.